ShriRadhey-Mishra/Shopping-List/README.md

 This project currently runs fully on the frontend.
 Planned improvements include:

+- **Responsive Frontend**
+    - Right now the frontend is catered only to the Laptops.
+    - Will add a responsiveness so it is accessible from all devices.

 -  **Backend Integration**
     - Build a Node.js + Express server.
     - Create REST APIs to sync data with the frontend.